-- A. Establish regional and local partnerships comprised of business, education, and government entities. - B. Strengthen workforce development efforts, including career and technical education programs, to meet business needs, grow a skilled resident workforce, and prepare youth for jobs that would allow them to remain in or return to the region. - C. Engage the business community and educational institutions to share information about educational requirements and training programs to ensure a prepared future workforce. - D. Facilitate private sector partnerships to support full employment opportunities and workforce housing that enables workers to live and prosper in Hailey and helps businesses retain valued employees. - E. Encourage and participate in regional efforts to create and implement joint economic development strategies that foster economic diversification and year-round job opportunities. - F. Serve as a liaison, connecting businesses with local, state, regional, and federal resources for training, incentives, and other resources. - G. Continue to actively collaborate and coordinate with the Idaho Transportation Department to improve regional transportation services.
+- A. Establish regional and local partnerships comprised of business, education, and government entities. - B. Strengthen workforce development efforts, including career and technical education programs, to meet business needs, grow a skilled resident workforce, and prepare youth for jobs that

+- would allow them to remain in or return to the region. - C. Engage the business community and educational institutions to share information about educational requirements and training programs to ensure a prepared future workforce. - D. Support workforce housing that enables workers to live and prosper in Hailey and helps businesses retain valued employees. - E. Encourage and participate in regional and state efforts to create and implement joint economic development strategies that foster economic diversification and year-round job opportunities. - F. Serve as a liaison, connecting businesses with local, state, regional, and federal resources for training, incentives, and other resources. - G. Continue to actively collaborate and coordinate with the Idaho Transportation Department, Mountain Rides Transportation Authority, and other applicable agencies to improve regional transportation services.

-Goal 3.6.5 - Develop strategies to support goals, projects, and implementation measures contained in the downtown master plan and Gateway Urban Renewal Plan.
+Goal 3.6.5 - Develop strategies to support goals, projects, and implementation measures contained in the Downtown Master Plan and Gateway Urban Renewal Plan.